DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 While Rinne was singing in shower room, Kai was sitting on the bed and put the bayonet on his knees.

-_Sid's sword was transparent shining sword._
+_Sid's sword was a transparent shining sword._

 _But before I even noticed, it returned back to be Drake Nail._